Child Criminal Exploitation (CCE) and Countylines

 Serious Youth Violence (SYV)

-SYV is on the increase in Norfolk.
-SYV is defined as any offence of the most serious violence or weapon enabled crime where the victim is aged 1-19.
+Serious Youth Violence (SYV) is increasing in Norfolk.
+SYV is defined as any of the most serious violent or weapon-enabled crimes where the victim is aged 1–19.

-Since Joe’s murder in 2022, Norfolk Constabulary have set up their own team to tackle SYV in the region.
+Following Joe’s murder in 2022, Norfolk Constabulary established a dedicated team to tackle SYV in the region.